salokristian/sightings-webapp/README.md

 The project can be built as follows:
 ```
 git clone https://github.com/salokristian/sightings-webapp.git
+cd sightings-webapp
 npm install
 npm run build
 pip install -r requirements.txt
 python manage.py runserver
 ```

+The build is tested to function correctly on a Win10 machine.

 ## Django Backend